Pythonikk/Chess/README.md

 This version:

---uses the [colorize](https://github.com/fazibear/colorize) gem to ouput the board in color.
+-- uses the [colorize](https://github.com/fazibear/colorize) gem to ouput the board in color.
 The colors I have chosen may not show up properly depending on your terminal color configurations.
-For testing, I used a dark sandy colored background, as displayed in the screenshot below.
+For testing, I used a dark sandy terminal background, as displayed in the screenshot below.

---follows the common rules of Chess.
+-- follows the common rules of Chess.
 It does not allow a player to make an illegal move such as one that would put their king in check, or neglect to guard a king who is in check.
 It implements the special moves *en passant* and *castling*.

---does not implement pre-determination of *mate*.
+-- does not implement pre-determination of *mate*.
 When a player is in check and cannot make a move to remove the check, the turn goes to their opponent who must take their king for the game to end.

---does not call a *stalemate*.
+-- does not call a *stalemate*.
 If a stalemate is reached, the players must recognize it and quit the game.

 ![Screenshot of my implementation of Chess in terminal](screenshot.png)

+## Roadmap

+Version 2 will include:

+-- AI computer player
+-- Improved scoresheet and point system.
+The game will keep score within a single game based on piece point values, and allow score tracking across multiple games.
+-- Mate and Stalemate implementation.
+The game will declare a win/loss/draw.

+Version 3 will be web based.

 ## Reflections